-Strategic priority 5: Innovation incubator
+Strategic Priority 5: Innovation Incubator

 A key goal of the Innovation Center is to increase and diversify the pathways for external investigators to engage with the Sentinel System for methods development.

 Comprehensive engagement with a broad scientific user community will allow the Sentinel Innovation Center to support FDA-driven relevant use cases with a variety of data products.
 We seek to develop a community-based approach that encourages creativity and may serve as a pipeline to new tools, approaches, and study questions for the benefit of the larger Sentinel infrastructure.
-To achieve the goal of broad scientific community engagement, the Innovation Center has proposed to develop a 'Data Sandbox' and engagement environment under the strategic priority of 'Innovation incubator.'
+To achieve the goal of broad scientific community engagement, the Innovation Center conducted a planning and discovery phase for development of a 'Data Sandbox' and engagement environment under the strategic priority of 'Innovation incubator.'
+Should funding become available in the future, key learnings, including governance and technical needs determined in the discovery phase, can be utilized to support the implementation of a Data Sandbox.

-Strategic priority 6: Use cases
+Strategic Priority 6: Use Cases

 The primary goal for this priority area is to demonstrate the value of the EHR-claims data source to reduce ARIA insufficiencies and to provide further inputs for methods development as the system transitions into the production phase.
 Inferential requests deemed 'ARIA sufficient' are routinely conducted in the Sentinel Distributed Database to provide vital information to the FDA to aid in their decision making.
 However, in many circumstances, several uncertainties remain at the conclusion of an 'ARIA sufficient' analysis, which can be largely attributed to lack of data availability in insurance claims for critical variables pertaining to the research question.
 For instance, residual confounding by unmeasured clinical or lifestyle risk factors is often cited as a key limitation, threatening the validity of inferential analyses conducted in insurance claims data.
 Lack of validation for algorithms used to identify the outcome of interest is another example of frequently noted criticism for insurance claims-based studies.
 The primary purpose of this development network is to enable direct access to linked EHR-claims data including access to unstructured and structured information to Sentinel Investigators.
 Having unrestricted and timely access to granular EHR data from this development network can be critical for conducting supporting analysis to strengthen the validity of ARIA sufficient analyses conducted in the Sentinel Distributed Database using insurance claims data alone.
 Access to granular free-text data from EHRs is also necessary to address atypical use cases, for instance identifying use of exposures such as cannabis-derived products that are not recorded in prescribing or dispensing data sources.
 We will develop empirical case studies to address targeted use cases in the Innovation Center development network under this strategic priority area.
+Figure 3 describes the current configuration of the RWE-DE, and how the abovementioned use cases will help broaden the reach of the Sentinel queries.